 LAMINE 1.
 Christians and Others in the Umayyad State

-Edited by Antoine Borrut and Fred M. Donner, with contributions by Touraj Daryaee, Muriel Debié, Sidney H. Griffith, Wadad al-Qadi, Milka Levy-Rubin, Suzanne Pinckney Stetkevych, Donald Whitcomb, and Luke Yarbrough
+Antoine Borrut and Fred M. Donner, eds., with contributions by Touraj Daryaee, Muriel Debié, Sidney H. Griffith, Wadad al-Qadi, Milka Levy-Rubin, Suzanne Pinckney Stetkevych, Donald Whitcomb, and Luke Yarbrough

 The papers in this first volume of the new Oriental Institute series LAMINE are derived from a conference entitled “Christians, Jews, and Zoroastrians in the Umayyad State,” held at the University of Chicago on June 17–18, 2011.
 The goal of the conference was to address a simple question: Just what role did non-Muslims play in the operations of the Umayyad state?
 It has always been clear that the Umayyad family (r.
 41–132/661–750) governed populations in the rapidly expanding empire that were overwhelmingly composed of non-Muslims — mainly Christians, Jews, and Zoroastrians — and the status of those non-Muslim communities under Umayyad rule, and more broadly in early Islam, has been discussed continuously for more than a century.
 The role of non-Muslims within the Umayyad state has been, however, largely neglected.
 The eight papers in this volume thus focus on non-Muslims who participated actively in the workings of the Umayyad government.